-Outreach for this update of the Plan was conducted in the spring of 2013 in tandem with MPO outreach of the draft TIP and UPWP; and discussions were held at two public workshops and two "Be Informed, Be Involved Sessions."
-In addition, the MPO conducted surveys through its email lists, contact lists, TRANSREPORT, and website.
-As discussed elsewhere in this document, information from the public outreach helped guide the recommendations for change that are reflected in this draft Plan.
+Outreach for this update of the Plan began in the spring of 2013 in tandem with MPO outreach of the draft TIP and UPWP; discussions were held at two public workshops and two "Be Informed, Be Involved Sessions" in 2013.
+In addition, in 2013, the MPO conducted surveys through its MPOinfo email list, TRANSREPORT, public workshops, and the website.
+Public input gathered through this process and from the MPO was incorporated into a draft Plan that was circulated for a 45-day public review process in August, 2014.